Arch-ive/Seasoned-Recipes/content/recipe/base/Fresh Pasta/index.md

 >These ratios are per person.
 Double it for two people and so on.

->When making Pici the flour ratio of Semolina to 00 is increased and eggs removed

 {{< gallery >}}
   <img src="gallery/pasta_shape1.jpg" class="grid-w33" />
   <img src="gallery/pasta_shape2.jpg" class="grid-w33" />